ryland-goldman/phone-by-mako/README.md

 Our mission is to teach people how everyday electronics work by having them build their own version of a device.
 In the kit, people learn how phones work, how keypads work, and how to code in the Arduino programming language.

-The code can be found in the file MakoSystem.ino, and you can upload, edit, or hack the code as much as you want!
+The code can be found in the file `MakoSystem.ino`, and you can upload, edit, or hack the code as much as you want!
 If you add a new feature to your Phone by Mako, add a file in the Features folder.

 <p align="center">
   <br>